tommybutts01/cpviz/README.md

 [This modules code is licensed as GPLv3+](http://www.gnu.org/licenses/gpl-3.0.txt)

 ### Issues
 * Duplicate paths are not noted on the edge text for IVRs.
-Selection 0, Timeout, Invalid = Operator Ring Group.
+* Example: Timeout, Invalid, Selection 0 = Operator Ring Group.
 Only 1 edge text is applied in this case.

 Please file bug reports by email to adam.volchko@gmail.com